synlestidae/terraform-provider-mattr/README.md

+# A third-party Terraform provider for MATTR

+[MATTR VII](https://mattr.global/platform/vii/) is a platform for developing applications to use decentralised identity.
+MATTR provides a [REST API](https://learn.mattr.global/api-reference) which lets you manage resources such as DIDs, issuers, document signers, and so on.
+I made this Terraform plugin to make it easier to manage your MATTR set up, and save time.
+This provider allows you to declare and manage resources without having to use an HTTP client.

+# Feature progress

 | Feature                   | Description                                             | Implementation   | Unit tests    | Integration tests |
 | ------------------------- | --------------------------------------------------------| ---------------- | ------------- | ----------------- |
 | DID resource              | Creating DIDs for issuing                               | `████████ 100 %` | `░░░░░░░░ 0%` | `░░░░░░░░ 0%`     |